 Developed and released by Robert McNeel & Associates, Rhinoceros 3D is a computer-aided design platform used to model, render, analyze, animate, and document various surfaces, curves, point clouds, and solids.
 This notable application is popular with AEC professionals for a number of reasons.
 One distinct feature of Rhino is its non-uniform rational basis splines (NURBS) geometry, a system for translating mathematically precise shapes and objects into 3D models.
 NURBS can accurately represent anything from a 2D curve to complex designs like car bodies.
 Another appealing feature is that, as an open-source platform, you can customize interfaces, commands, and menus.
 With a range of available plug-ins that either add to or expand on Rhino capabilities you can further personalize the application for their specific field.

 Rhino offers AEC professionals a highly capable tool for modeling all sorts of objects, shapes, and geometric designs.
 With precise mathematics informing how curves, meshes, and points are produced, Rhino provides a fast and highly detailed way to create realistic and richly defined models.
 You can engineer, prototype, and analyze any model from aircraft and automobiles, to structures and industrial facilities.
-Because modeling is its primary function, Rhino is a frequency-bound application, a key factor to consider when determining your Rhino workstation requirements.
+Because modeling is its primary function, Rhino is a frequency-bound application, a key factor to consider when determining your Rhino 3D hardware requirements.

 When it’s time to present models, AEC professionals need a way to render their designs and with Rhino, you’ll have a number of options.
 For instance, take advantage of any one of the available rendering plug-ins, export files to a rendering application, or use Rhino Render within the software.
-Whatever route you choose, be sure that your Rhino workstation is configured to handle both primary modeling functions, as well as rendering workflows.
+Whatever route you choose, be sure that your Rhino recommended hardware is configured to handle both primary modeling functions, as well as rendering workflows.